electron/libchromiumcontent/README.md

 ### Updating project files

-If you change `VERSION` to point to a different Chromium revision, or modify `chromiumcontent.gyp{,i}`, you should run:
+If you change `VERSION` to point to a different Chromium release, or modify `chromiumcontent.gyp{,i}`, you should run:

     $ script/update